rmoehn/cartpole/interruptibility/intro.md

 ## Introduction

+Note: I started out writing ‘reinforcement learners’, but now I would prefer "RL algorithms".
+Too late.
+I'm too lazy to change it everywhere.

+ - Observing how reinforcement learners behave when they get interrupted.
+ - We think that reinforcement learners learn to avoid interruptions.
+ - In the abstract of Armstrong/Orseau paper it says that Q-learning is safely interruptible and Sarsa(λ) can be made so.
+ - So Q-learning does not learn to avoid interruptions?
+ - Turns out that tehy left some necessary conditions out of their abstract.
+ - Their results only hold for when the learner visits every state infinitely often, which is practically infeasible for a quasi-continuous environment like the cart-pole.

+ - Rafael Cosman has adapted environments from the OpenAI Gym to observe properties of reinforcement learners.
+Properties related to AI safety.
+ - With the OffSwitchCartpole we can observe how a reinforcement learner behaves when it gets interrupted immediately.
+ - Those environments haven't gotten much attention.
+Anyone who is experimenting with safety properties of reinforcement learners?
+ - So here's a little observation how basic implementations of Sarsa(λ) and Q-learning actually behave when they get interrupted repeatedly.

 In this notebook I demonstrate that reinforcement learners don't generally behave the same when they are interrupted.
 Concretely, I compare the behaviour of my own implementations of Sarsa(λ) and Q-learning in the [OpenAI